MrFuFuFu/mrfufufu.github.io/_posts/2017-09-05-AutoLayout_for_a_Calculator.markdown

 ### Step 2 Enbed In to Stack View

-There is a great video to talk about why we should use the Stack View:[Mysteries of Auto Layout, Part 1](https://developer.apple.com/videos/play/wwdc2015/218/).
+There is a great video to talk about why we should use the Stack View: [Mysteries of Auto Layout, Part 1](https://developer.apple.com/videos/play/wwdc2015/218/).

 * 4 buttons as a line and choose them, then click `Editor --> Enbed In --> Stack View`(or you can just click right bottom's `Embed In Stack View`).
 * Click the `Show the Attributes inspector` and selecte `Distribution's` value to `Fill Equally` and `Spacing: 10`.